ocean-tracking-network/obis-workshop/README.md

 09:00  -  Welcome, Introductions, goals for the workshop

-Intro to OBIS – Jon Pye
+Intro to OBIS

-Intro to WoRMS – Jon Pye
+Intro to WoRMS

 *10:20     Break*